CyberPit/CyberBerry_DAC/README.md

 # CyberBerry_DAC
-A HiFi-Berry DAC + pro for Raspberry-Pi Compatible DAC Board for Automobile Application[[BR]] This board was intend to insall on MyCar.
+A HiFi-Berry DAC + pro for Raspberry-Pi Compatible DAC Board for Automobile Application

+This board was intend to insall on MyCar.
 So, this board has following features...

 '''FEATURES'''